Jacmel Arrondissement: Recovery

 In December 2010, the Capponi Construction Group, a Miami-based construction company decided to help with the revitalization of a Jacmel.
 This initiative was created to help stimulate a self-sustained tourism economy for Haiti.
 Michael Capponi, founder of the Capponi Group, formed the Jacmel Advisory Council to help revitalize Jacmel, while preserving its arts, culture and traditions.
 The board promotes best practices to provide a socio-economic system for thousands of Haitians living in the south east region.
 Capponi Group Haiti is also restoring a 200-year-old coffee sorting house on the port of Jacmel.

 Jacmel, a city with many French colonial heritage buildings, was devastated by a 7.0 magnitude tremblor on 12 January 2010, collapsing much of its heritage architecture.

 Facilities

 The largest health centre/hospital in the region is Saint-Michel in Jacmel.
-It was severely damaged in the 12 January 2010 quake.
+It was severely damaged in the 12 January 2010 earthquake.